arkadi81/react-tutorial/learning_log.md

       validation can be extracted, provided we come up with a convension of how our state and data will be structured for the forms we use

       we can build a reusable form control which will include validation and presentation logic, and then have various forms extend that reusable form component, so that they inherit the reusable behaviours

+      - refactoring further
+      we can use the {...rest} operator to spread an unknown amount of parameters and pass them to attributes. see input.jsx for example

+      -exercises:
+      build register form (uname, pw, name, register button). add routing to navbar for register. make sure to have validation for username-valid email. pw = min 5 chars. done in 8 minutes using copy paste from login form + modifications.